 In the early part of the twentieth century, the Society sent financial aid to the French Leper Society and helped the American Red Cross in its activities to help people in devastated conditions.
 During and after World War II, the Society made substantial donations to the United Service Organization for National Defense and the Foster Parents Plan for War Children and Foster Homes for Children in France Funds.

 In recent years, the Society has focused on supporting academic research and preservation projects.
-The Society recently lent its financial support to an exhibition at the Long Island Museum, Elias Pelletreau: Long Island Silversmith and Entrepreneur, which opens in September 2018.
+The Society recently lent its financial support to an exhibition at the Long Island Museum, Elias Pelletreau: Long Island Silversmith and Entrepreneur, which was on view September through December 2018.